bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 really used it to its full potential yet because I only have the API version now, which doesn't have the data analysis and plugin capability.
 Once I find a need to do some of that I'll probably end up using it.
-It's my default LLM right now when I want to answer a quick question at the commandline and don't need a chat interface.
+It's my default LLM right now when I want to answer a quick question at the command-line and don't need a chat interface.
 I'll probably write more about it when I find something interesting in my workflow to use it for.